Testosterone is a hormone that plays a role in maintaining muscle mass, bone density, and red blood cell levels.

 Testosterone is the primary anabolic steroid hormone that belongs to the androgen class.

-The body naturally produces steroids for several vital physiological functions, such as the development of muscle tissue .
+According to studies published on Science Direct, the body naturally produces steroids for several vital physiological functions, such as the development of muscle tissue .

 What Is a Steroid?